-I’m finally on the Mangatepopo Track, which soon leaves the forest and travels through tussock grass and low heath.
-It has been a bit of a detour going via the Falls, taking me almost 2.5km and at least haf and an hour to get to what should have been a 2.5km walk if I’d started on the Mangatepopo Track.
+I’m finally on the Mangatepopo Track and back on the correct Tongariro Northern Circuit route.
+The Mangatepopo Track soon leaves the forest and travels through tussock grass and low heath.
+It has been a bit of a detour going via the Falls, taking me almost 2.5km and at least half an an hour longer than what it would have been if I’d started on the Mangatepopo Track.
 But it meant I got some nice photos of Taranaki Falls without any people around.

 Although my guide book says the previously very muddy track has been upgraded and improved and is fairly easy walking, the owner of the Skotel where I stayed last night suggested I skip this section and take a shuttle to Mangatepopo Road.
-It’s the most boring section, he warns me.
+It’s the most boring section of the Tongariro Northern Circuit, he warns me.
 I’m tempted, but I like the idea of completing the entire circuit.
 As I walk along this section, seeing only a handful of other people, I’m glad I chose to do this part of the circuit.
 The only downside is that it is quite exposed – and I’m walking into the morning sun.

 Directly ahead is Pukeonake (1,225m) – the smallest volcanic crater on the plateau, and inactive unlike its bigger brothers (or sisters)!

-This section is generally flat, although it frequently drops into small valleys formed by small streams.
+This section of the Tongariro Northern Circuit is generally flat, although it frequently drops into small valleys formed by small streams.
 Sometimes there’s a sturdy bridge across the bigger creeks, and other times a bit of a steep scramble down and back up the other side.
 Despite a few muddy sections, most of the streams are completely dry.
 I can imagine it would be a far less pleasant and more time-consuming journey after a few days of heavy rain.

-After about three hours (12.2km) my nice quiet track merges with the main Tongariro Crossing Track, and I’m joined by a few people.
+After about three hours (12.2km) my nice quiet section of the Tongariro Northern Circuit track merges with the main Tongariro Crossing Track, and I’m joined by a few people.
 Actually, a huge amount of people.
 If my car wasn’t three hours walk away, I think I would have given up.
 It really was unpleasant: more of a Ghastly Walk than a Great Walk.
 I make a brief stop at the Mangatepopo Hut, where I fill up my water bottle, before reluctantly re-joining the queue of hikers.

 Mangatepopo Hut to Oturere Hut (Day 1)

-It’s only about 45min to the side-track to Soda Springs, which is also a popular spot for having a break after the initial ascent.
+It’s only about 45min to the side-track to Soda Springs Falls, which is also a popular spot for having a break after the initial ascent.
 The springs are on the western slope of Mt Tongariro, and are only a 300m (10 minute) walk from the main track.

 The stream supports a wide swath of grasses and yellow buttercups, in stark contrast to the bare volcanic landscape that’s devoid af any green-ness.